Germany women's national football team: 1995–2002: Olympic and World Cup disappointments

-At the 1999 Women's World Cup in the United States, the German team also failed to qualify directly, but managed to beat the Ukraine in a qualifying play-off.
+At the 1999 Women's World Cup in the United States, the German team also failed to qualify directly, but managed to beat Ukraine in a qualifying play-off.
 Germany started their World Cup campaign by drawing with Italy and winning 6–0 over Mexico.
 In the last group game, Germany drew 3–3 against Brazil; by conceding a last minute equalizer, Germany failed to win the group and subsequently had to face the hosts in the quarter-final.
 With 54,642 people in attendance, among them U.S. President Bill Clinton, the crowd at the Jack Kent Cooke Stadium was the biggest the German team had ever played in front of.
 Despite leading twice, they lost 2–3 to the eventual World Cup winners.

 Germany competed at the 2000 Summer Olympics, winning all three group games against Australia, Brazil and Sweden.
 The German team dominated the semi-final against Norway, but lost the game 0–1 after an own goal by Tina Wunderlich in the 80th minute.
 They beat Brazil 2–0 in the third place match with goals from Birgit Prinz and Renate Lingor, and won the bronze medal.
 It was the first Olympic medal for the German Football Associations since 1988 when the men's team also won bronze.

 In 2001, Germany hosted the European Championship.
 Following victories over Sweden, Russia and England in the group stage, the German team beat Norway 1–0 in the semi-final courtesy of a diving header by Sandra Smisek.
 On 7 July 2001 in Ulm, they met Sweden in the final, which was played in heavy rain.
 The game was scoreless after 90 minutes and went to extra time, where Claudia Müller scored a golden goal and secured the fifth European title for Germany.